 While this data on the role of prosecutors in driving imprisonment rates in recent years is interesting, revolutionaries have to ask how important this is to our understanding of the system.
 Whether it's more cops on the streets driving more arrests, or more aggressive prosecutors driving more sentences, the net result is the same.
 If we're looking to reform the system, Pfaff's data is critical to effectively targeting the most important part of the system.
 But for revolutionaries this information is most useful in exposing the injustice behind the curtain of the system.
 We want to know how it works but ultimately we know we need to dismantle the whole system to effect real and lasting change.

-Even within his general belief that prisons are necessary to stop crime, Pfaff makes some good points: "To argue that prison growth contributed to 25 percent of the drop in crime does not mean that it was an efficient use of resources: perhaps we could have achieved an equally large decline in a way that was less fiscally and socially costly."(p116) And he goes on to note that studies suggest rehabilitation programs outside of prison do a much better job reducing crime.
+Even within eir general belief that prisons are necessary to stop crime, Pfaff makes some good points: "To argue that prison growth contributed to 25 percent of the drop in crime does not mean that it was an efficient use of resources: perhaps we could have achieved an equally large decline in a way that was less fiscally and socially costly."(p.
+116) And ey goes on to note that studies suggest rehabilitation programs outside of prison do a much better job reducing crime.

 Some of Pfaff's solutions are things we can get behind, like adequately funding public defenders.
 And most of them, if effective, would result in fewer prisoners and better programs to help prisoners both while locked up and once on the streets.
 But still these solutions are about relatively small reforms: giving prosecutors more guidance, expanding political oversight, expanding parole and providing more scientific structure to parole decisions, appointing prosecutors rather than electing them, setting up better contracts with private prisons paying based on how prisoners performed upon release.

 All of these reforms make sense if you believe the Amerikan prison system has a primary goal of keeping society safe and reforming criminals.
 This is where we deviate from Pfaff because we can see that prisons are just a tool of a fundamentally corrupt system.
 And so reforms will only be implemented with sufficient belief from those in charge that the fundamental system won't be threatened.
-And certainly the Amerikan imperialists aren't looking to "improve" or reform the system; they will only react to significant social pressure.
-Science from folks like Pfaff isn't going to move the needle, but still his research contributes to our understanding of how the system works and how we can most effectively fight it.
+And certainly the Amerikan imperialists aren't looking to "improve" or reform the system; they will only react to significant social pressure, and only as much as they need to to take pressure off.